Banbury FM was born in April 2001 after a meeting between Banbury based broadcaster Andy Green and Andy Craig of the Milestone Group.

 In September 2019 Banbury Sound’s owners, Quidem, announced they were entering a brand licencing agreement with the national radio group Global.
 They submitted an application to Ofcom to make changes and after these were approved closed down Banbury Sound on November 29, 2019.
 Since then the frequency has been used to broadcast the national output of Capital FM.
 Initially just three hours of “local” programming were provided from Kenilworth each day Monday to Friday.
 In 2021 Quidem sold the station to Global with Banbury’s three hours each weekday of “local” programming moving to studios in Birmingham.

 The Future.
 Around the country as national brands replace former local stations, those seeking local radio output no longer limited to what they can receive on traditional analogue radio.
 Listening to stations delivered via the internet is taking off.
-In addition since 2020 Ofcom has been advertising Small Scale DAB licences which will provide local stations an opportunity to be available to DAB listeners.
-Banbury FM is a lead member of the NODAB consortium.
-With its forward thinking approach, Banbury FM is right at the front of the drive to bring professional, truly local radio to listeners using all the latest technological methods available.
+Since 2020 Ofcom has been advertising Small Scale DAB licences, claiming this will provide local stations an to be available to DAB listeners.
+Banbury FM was a lead member of a group which applied for and won a licence.
+However, we didn’t progress plans to launch as it became evident the project wasn’t financially viable or technically reliable.
+We continue to believe that Banbury FM should be available to local people on FM radios.
+Currently the regulator Ofcom continues to deny this to listeners in Banbury and Brackley, despite having awarded licences elsewhere in Oxfordshire.